coolguyalex/Monolith/Readme.md

 ## Introduction

-Monolith is a sensor-driven real-time sonification and datalogging sculptural project enabling follow-on sicence and art.
+Monolith is an open-source, sensor-driven, real-time, sonification and datalogging sculptural project designed to enable follow-on sicence, art, and commuinity engagement.
+/n
 Project Monolith seeks to:
 - Sonify data by feeding information to a generative (non-AI) synthesis and composition program.
 - Provide local environmental datasets to researchers.